 Are you looking for the best things to do in Istanbul?
-This is the perfect city for a 3 day city trip and after arriving it quickly became one of my favourite cities to visit.
+This is the perfect city for a 3 day city trip and after arriving it quickly became one of my favourite cities ever to visit.

-Istanbul, formerly known as Byzanthium and Constantinople, is a transcontinental city with one part being in Europe and the other one in Asia.
+Istanbul, formerly known as Byzanthium and Constantinople, is a transcontinental city in Turkey with one part being in Europe and the other one in Asia.
 The city is divided by the Bosphorus strait, which separates Europe from Asia and which makes Istanbul a bridge between East and West.

 Istanbul is becoming more and more popular since it has been gaining a lot of popularity on Social Media in the past months.
 It’s the ideal city to start your trip through Turkey if you’re planning on visiting several regions of this beautiful country.